Projected Gromov-Witten varieties in cominuscule spaces: Introduction

-In this paper we prove that, if $X$ is cominuscule, then any projected Gromov-Witten variety in $X$ is also a projected Richardson variety.
+The results of this paper show that the restricted evaluation map $\ev_3$ and the map $\rho$ have similar properties when $X$ is a cominuscule variety.
+We already mentioned cohomological triviality.
+In addition, if $X$ is cominuscule, then any projected Gromov-Witten variety in $X$ is also a projected Richardson variety.
 This result is derived from the main construction used to prove the $K$-theoretic version of the `quantum equals classical' theorem in \cite{buch.mihalcea:quantum, chaput.perrin:rationality}.
-In type A this analysis shows that any variety $\Gamma_d(X_u,X^v)$ is the image of a Richardson variety in a three-step flag manifold obtained from the Richardson variety of kernel-span pairs of rational curves passing through $X_u$ and $X^v$, see also \cite{buch:quantum, buch.kresch.ea:gromov-witten, knutson.lam.ea:positroid}.
+In type A this analysis shows that any variety $\Gamma_d(X_u,X^v)$ is the image of a Richardson variety in a three-step flag manifold obtained from the Richardson variety of kernel-span pairs of rational curves passing through $X_u$ and $X^v$; see \S 5, and also \cite{buch:quantum, buch.kresch.ea:gromov-witten, knutson.lam.ea:positroid}.
 In most cases we can derive the cohomological triviality of the map $\ev_3 : M_d(X_u,X^v) \to \Gamma_d(X_u,X^v)$ from the cohomological triviality of a projection $\rho : R \to \rho(R) = \Gamma_d(X_u,X^v)$ of a Richardson variety $R$.
 However, a separate argument is needed when $X$ is the Cayley plane $E_6/P_6$ and $d=3$, as in this case the analogue of the three-step flag manifold constructed in \cite{chaput.perrin:rationality} fails to be a homogeneous space.
 In this case we obtain our result by proving that the general fibers of the restricted evaluation map are rationally connected.